sagamez48/hey-url-challenge-code-laravel/Readme.md

 404 page
 - Unit Tests should be created which cover the code that is added as applicable

+## Spec for generating short URLs

+- It MUST have 5 characters in length e.g. NELNT
+- It MUST generate only upper case letters
+- It MUST NOT generate special characters
+- It MUST NOT generate whitespace
+- It MUST be unique
+- `short_url` attribute should store only the generated code

 ## Considerations

 1. Check routes defined in `routes/web.rb`